 More Information: Big Pine Key Fishing Lodge

 Situated near the beginning of the Overseas Highway in Key Largo, this campground is perfect for RV travelers wanting to stick close to Miami.
-Sites have electrical hookups, but no water and sewer and are priced far lower than most of the campgrounds on the Keys.
+Sites have electrical, water, and sewer hookups and are priced far lower than most of the campgrounds on the Keys.
+Visit the website for information including rates, photos and amenities.

 Blackwater Sound has powerboat, jet skis and kayak rentals available.